dreamportdev/Osdev-Notes/Debug.md

 The layouts offer little interaction besides the usual terminal in/out, but can useful for quickly referencing things, or examining exactly what instructions are running.

+If you are using debian, you most-likely need to install the *gdb* package, because by default *gdb-minimal* is being installed, which doesn't contain the TUI.

 ## Virtual Box

 ### Virtualbox command line useful commands